 Through the Services

 Most of the data we process are in relation to the vehicle management services we provide to you as the driver and to your employer if you have a company car.
 This usually starts with the registration of your leased vehicle (in some circumstances we may do some preliminary credit checks before this), and continues when we communicate with you about our services, e.g. to arrange for periodic maintenance and repairs.
 We may also process your data when your vehicle inadvertently is involved in an accident, to ensure that we restore mobility and handle any damage, or where we are the recipient of traffic fines in relation to your leased vehicle.
 Next to our core-leasing activities, we also provide a number of other related services, such as e-mobility services, fuel card services, car rental services, and roadside assistance.
-Another service we provide relates to car remarketing, Carnext, sales of used LeasePlan vehicles.
+Another service we provide relates to car remarketing and sales of used LeasePlan vehicles.

 Offline

-We collect personal information from you offline, e.g., when you visit our Carnext experience stores, place an order over the phone, or contact customer service.
+We collect personal information from you offline, e.g., when you place an order over the phone, or contact customer service.

 From Other Sources